 The only way to know is to talk to an agent in your state familiar with the gig economy (or using your car as a volunteer), the state’s changing rules about the business use of personal vehicles and what the implications of using your personal auto for any business activities.
 Make sure you’re honest and tell them exactly how and how often you use your vehicle for business activities involving the auto.

 But, be cautioned about believing it’s enough to do online research to find out if you need commercial coverage for your personal vehicle’s use in business in your state or jurisdiction.
 If you misinterpret the motor vehicle laws in your jurisdiction or state about the personal versus the commercial use of your vehicle or decide to take the risk anyway, you could find yourself experiencing serious problems.

 Assume that if you use your personal car more than three times per month for paid business use (or even unpaid volunteer use, especially if it requires transporting others), you’ll need to talk to an insurance agent about commercial coverage.
 Moreover, don’t assume the companies you’re contracting for will cover you fully, either.

 Understand exactly when and how much coverage you’ll have by working for them but never depend on any client to cover your business activities.
 Always get your own supplemental insurance protection to cover your business activities and protect your personal assets from mishaps in your business.

 (c) 2016-2018.
-Dahna M. Chandler for Thrive Content, Inc., a division of Thrive Media, Inc. All rights reserved.
+Dahna M. Chandler for Get Money Moxie, Inc., a division of Thrive Media, Inc. All rights reserved.
 This article may not be reproduced in whole or in part without express written permission of the author.

 I’m an award-winning finance journalist with marketing expertise and business acumen.
 I offer engagement-generating, personal finance and small business development content writing services to thriving—high growth or established—blogs and media outlets.
 My passion is to help your consumer readers make their dollars make sense and operate their business with growing wealth as their focus.